wazuh/wazuh-docker/README.md

 - Delete ZLib generated files on cleaning.
 - Removed maximum lines limit from diff messages (that remain limited by length).

-## [v1.1.1] - 2016-05-12

-### Added

-- agent_control: maximum number of agents can now be extracted using option "-m".
-- maild: timeout limitation, preventing it from hang in some cases.
-- Updated decoders, ruleset and rootchecks from Wazuh Ruleset v1.0.8.
-- Updated changes from ossec-hids repository.

-### Changed

-- Avoid authd to rename agent if overplaced.
-- Changed some log messages.
-- Reordered directories for agent backups.
-- Don't exit when client.keys is empty by default.
-- Improved client.keys reloading capabilities.

-### Fixed

-- Fixed JSON output at rootcheck_control.
-- Fixed agent compilation on OS X.
-- Fixed memory issue on removing timestamps.
-- Fixed segmentation fault at reported.
-- Fixed segmentation fault at logcollector.

-### Removed

-- Removed old rootcheck options.

-## [v1.1] - 2016-04-06

-### Added

-- Re-usage of agent ID in manage_agents and authd, with time limit.
-- Added option to avoid manager from exiting when there are no keys.
-- Backup of the information about an agent that's going to be deleted.
-- Alerting if Authd can't add an agent because of a duplicated IP.
-- Integrator with Slack and PagerDuty.
-- Simplified keywords for the option "frequency".
-- Added custom Reply-to e-mail header.
-- Added option to syscheck to avoid showing diffs on some files.
-- Created agents-timestamp file to save the agents' date of adding.

-### Changed

-- client.keys: No longer overwrite the name of an agent with "#-#-#-" to mark it as deleted.
-Instead, the name will appear with a starting "!".
-- API: Distinction between duplicated and invalid name for agent.
-- Stop the "ERROR: No such file or directory" for Apache.
-- Changed defaults to analysisd event counter.
-- Authd won't use password by default.
-- Changed name of fields at JSON output from binaries.
-- Upgraded rules to Wazuh Ruleset v1.07

-### Fixed

-- Fixed merged.mg push on Windows Agent
-- Fixed Windows agent compilation issue
-- Fixed glob broken implementation.
-- Fixed memory corruption on the OSSEC alert decoder.
-- Fixed command "useradd" on OpenBSD.
-- Fixed some PostgreSQL issues.
-- Allow to disable syscheck:check_perm after enable check_all.

-## [v1.0.4] - 2016-02-24
-​
-### Added

-- JSON output for manage_agents.
-- Increased analysis daemon's memory size.
-- Authd: Added password authorization.
-- Authd: Boost speed performance at assignation of ID for agents
-- Authd: New option -f *sec*.
-Force addding new agent (even with duplicated IP) if it was not active for the last *sec* seconds.
-- manage_agents: new option -d.
-Force adding new agent (even with duplicated IP)
-- manage_agents: Printing new agent ID on adding.

-### Changed

-- Authd and manage_agents won't add agents with duplicated IP.

-### Fixed

-- Solved duplicate IP conflicts on client.keys which prevented the new agent to connect.
-- Hashing files in binary mode.
-Solved some problems related to integrity checksums on Windows.
-- Fixed issue that made console programs not to work on Windows.

-### Removed

-- RESTful API no longer included in extensions/api folder.
-Available now at https://github.com/wazuh/wazuh-api

-## [v1.0.3] - 2016-02-11

-### Added

-- JSON CLI outputs: ossec-control, rootcheck_control, syscheck_control, ossec-logtest and more.
-- Preparing integration with RESTful API
-- Upgrade version scripts
-- Merge commits from ossec-hids
-- Upgraded rules to Wazuh Ruleset v1.06

-### Fixed

-- Folders are no longer included on etc/shared
-- Fixes typos on rootcheck files
-- Kibana dashboards fixes

-## [v1.0.2] - 2016-01-29

-### Added

-- Added Wazuh Ruleset updater
-- Added extensions files to support ELK Stack latest versions (ES 2.x, LS 2.1, Kibana 4.3)

-### Changed

-- Upgraded rules to Wazuh Ruleset v1.05
-- Fixed crash in reportd
-- Fixed Windows EventChannel syntaxis issue
-- Fixed manage_agents bulk option bug.
-No more "randombytes" errors.
-- Windows deployment script improved

-## [v1.0.1] - 2015-12-10

-### Added

-- Wazuh version info file
-- ossec-init.conf now includes wazuh version
-- Integrated with wazuh OSSEC ruleset updater
-- Several new fields at JSON output (archives and alerts)
-- Wazuh decoders folder

-### Changed

-- Decoders are now splitted in differents files.
-- jsonout_out enable by default
-- JSON groups improvements
-- Wazuh ruleset updated to 1.0.2
-- Extensions: Improved Kibana dashboards
-- Extensions: Improved Windows deployment script

-## [v1.0] - 2015-11-23
-- Initial Wazuh version v1.0